In this Article

 - During the initial weeks, when the flow is heavy, you should use thick pads similar to the thickness of baby diapers.

-- Tampons can cause bacterial infection, so they should be completely avoided.
+- Tampons can cause a bacterial infection, so they should be completely avoided.

 2. Wear Old Clothes